Meta Vaux Warrick Fuller, 1877 – 1968

 Schomburg Center for Research in Black Culture, Photographs and Prints Division, The New York Public Library.
 "Portrait of sculptor Meta Warrick Fuller, circa 1910" The New York Public Library Digital Collections. https://digitalcollections.nypl.org/items/049cae30-eebb-0133-415a-00505686a51c

-Before leaving Philadelphia, Meta had written to the American Consul, who recommended she stay at the American Girls' Club.
+Prior to leaving Philadelphia, Warrick had written to the American Consul, who recommended she stay at the American Girls' Club.
 She thus wrote to the director of the Club, Julia Acly, who promised her of one of its thirty-eight rooms.
 Henry Ossawa Tanner, a family friend and prominent Black artist in Paris, planned to meet her at the train station.
 However, Fuller’s arrival was fraught with challenges: Tanner missed her at the station, and she had to make her way to the Club alone.

 Kerr’s biographical account provides a noteworthy description of her arrival at the Club: